mbutterick/pollen/README.md

 ## Pollen: the book is a program [![Build Status](https://travis-ci.org/mbutterick/pollen.svg?branch=master)](https://travis-ci.org/mbutterick/pollen)

 A book-publishing system written in [Racket](http://racket-lang.org).
-Unstable.
-Incomplete.
-Et cetera.
-It’s becoming more civilized.
-But this is the actual software I use to publish & maintain my web-based book [Butterick’s Practical Typography](http://practicaltypography.com).
+This is the software I use to publish & maintain my web-based book [Practical Typography](http://practicaltypography.com).

 If you think documents should be programmable, you’ll love it.
 If not, you can move along.